iamrobsen/Driving-Simulation/README.md

 adjustment and consequent omission from the statistical model.
 In addition, we define concurrent consumption of five or more prescribed medications in a 90-days period as polypharmacy.
 The code for the simulation can be used and edited based on different assumptions and parameters.

+The code is available in Stata and Python.